hhvm/user-documentation/guides/hack/06-classes/06-inheritance.md

 subclasses, use `__Sealed`.

 You can also combine `final` and `abstract` on classes.
 This produces a class that cannot be instantiated or have subclasses.
-Your class is effectively a namespace of grouped functionality.
+The class is effectively a namespace of grouped functionality.

 ``` Hack